pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     .. method:: public_bytes(encoding, format)

-        Allows serialization of the key to bytes.
-Encoding ( :attr:`~cryptography.hazmat.primitives.serialization.Encoding.PEM` or
+        Allows serialization of the key data to bytes.
+When encoding the public key the encodings (
+        :attr:`~cryptography.hazmat.primitives.serialization.Encoding.PEM`,
         :attr:`~cryptography.hazmat.primitives.serialization.Encoding.DER`) and
         format (
         :attr:`~cryptography.hazmat.primitives.serialization.PublicFormat.SubjectPublicKeyInfo`)
         are chosen to define the exact serialization.
+When encoding the point the encoding
+        :attr:`~cryptography.hazmat.primitives.serialization.Encoding.X962`
+        should be used with the formats ( :attr:`~cryptography.hazmat.primitives.serialization.PublicFormat.UncompressedPoint`
+        or
+        :attr:`~cryptography.hazmat.primitives.serialization.PublicFormat.CompressedPoint`
+        ).

         :param encoding: A value from the
             :class:`~cryptography.hazmat.primitives.serialization.Encoding` enum.